Save what you'd pay for boarding

 Travel without paying for boarding

 Your sitter moves in.
 You travel.
-Your pets stay home, in their familiar space, with someone you've vetted.
+Your pets stay home, in their familiar space, with someone you've checked out.
 You exchange daily check-in messages if you want them.

 Both sides leave a review